 A District revenue-generating event is a special event that is peripheral to the core instructional program that generates revenue through admission charges, entry fees, or registration fees.
 Such revenue must, at a minimum, cover the direct cost of the event.
 Events that charge only for direct cost of food or materials such as handouts are not considered revenue-generating.
 The primary function of a revenue-generating event is to promote the program of the sponsoring organization; the generation of revenue is a secondary, although necessary, result.
+Examples of District revenue-generating events include high school music festivals and athletic clinics.
 District revenue-generating events do not require the approval of the Mt.
 SAC Foundation.
 These events must reimburse the District for the actual direct costs related to the operational and technical support for the event before any income may be retained by the sponsoring organization.
 These costs will be calculated at actual College cost following the event.
 (See AP 6625 on College Fund-raising for requirements that apply to generating net income.)